 How is it today with Jerusalem as a center point of these religions?

-There are so many religious religions in the city of Jerusalem, along with the Abrahamic religion, Judaism, Christianity, and Islam, which is regarded as a holy city.
+There are so many religious religions in the city of Jerusalem, along with the Abrahamic religions, Judaism, Christianity, and Islam, which is regarded as a holy city.
 Jerusalem is home to some of the holiest places of all these religions, and the Temple Mount is required to share between the three.

 Jerusalem has always been the sacred city of Judaism and the historical and spiritual home of Jews since the 10th century BC.
 Jerusalem was viewed in the classical era as the center of the earth where God resided.